hyperandroid/Untangle/readme.md

 ## Future

 Future objects are holders for values of functions (asynchronous or not) which have not been yet executed.
 Futures have stateful semantics and their values can be set only once.
+Internally, a Future object holds a
+<code>_u.Condition</code> object to track this future's status.

 Futures expect value observers to register via a call to <code>waitForValueSet</code>.